Sin and the Day of Atonement

 Under the agreement with the elect children of God today, the end result of violating the law of God is eternal (Rom.6:23), because the Savior has come with a new agreement that is eternal.

 Those under this new agreement have the spirit of God dwelling within them, which makes it possible for them to remain in a sinless condition.
 This condition did not exist under the agreements with the Patriarchs or with ancient Israel; therefore, the major difference between the old and new agreements concerns the setting aside of sin through the sacrificial blood of an animal verses the forgiveness of sin by the sacrificial blood of Jesus Christ.
-For more details about these differences, see our study papers concerning God's spirit, the New Creation, and the various agreements with God.

 Is All Sin The Same?